MJ Melendez Preview, Player Props: Royals vs. Blue Jays

 MJ Melendez At The Plate

-- He has gone deep in 13 games this season (9.9%), leaving the park in 2.6% of his trips to the dish.
+- He has gone deep in 9.8% of his games this year, and 2.6% of his trips to the dish.

-- Melendez has picked up an RBI in 23.7% of his games this season, with two or more RBI in 10.7% of his games.
-He has also produced three or more runs in two contests.
+- Melendez has driven home a run in 31 games this year (23.5%), including more than one RBI in 10.6% of his games and producing three or more of his team's runs on two occasions..

+- In 48 of 132 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.